Shawn0603/TODO-List-Frontend/README.md

 - [ ] ⚙️ **State Management Upgrade with Zustand**
   Refactor the current state logic to use [Zustand](https://github.com/pmndrs/zustand) for better performance and scalability.

+- [ ] 🔐 **User Login & Account System**
+  Add a login page where users can register and log in to their own accounts, enabling personalized task lists and future cloud syncing features.